 This area focuses on the extent to which respondents feel comfortable making decisions relatively quickly when this is required.
 It also looks at the extent to which they are confident in doing so without a full and thorough analysis of data or where there is an element of ambiguity in the situation.

-Driven towards challenge and the achievement of results; having a sense of being able to make a difference.
+Driven towards challenge and the achievement of results, having a sense of being able to make a difference.

-This area focuses on the tendency to be motivated by the achievement of outcomes and the extent to which respondents then believe they can influence over events around them to achieve outcomes.
+This area focuses on the tendency to be motivated by the achievement of outcomes and the extent to which respondents then believe they can influence events around them to achieve outcomes.

 Orientation towards making leadership decisions which take account of ethical or moral considerations; focused on taking a highly thorough and careful approach.

-This area considers the extent to which the respondent relies more heavily on their value system, including ethical and moral considerations, when they make decisions as a leader.
-It also looks at their tendency to take a highly rigorous and careful approach to their work in order to ensure that the correct decision is made or the right course of action selected.
+This area considers the extent to which the respondent relies more heavily on their value system, including ethical and moral considerations when they make decisions as a leader.
+It also looks at their tendency to take a highly rigorous and careful approach to their work in order to ensure that the correct decision is made or the right course of action is selected.